BCDevOps/developer-experience/docs/resource-tuning-recommendations.md

   - Memory Request: 512M
   - Memory Limit: 1-2GB (May vary depending on usage)

+### Advanced Jenkins Resource Tuning

+Consider monitoring the upper and lower bounds of CPU and memory usage of Jenkins instances over time.
+When idle, it has been observed that Jenkins uses under `5m` of CPU and about `650Mi` of memory.
+As per the **General Guidelines** above, "set requests to the *minimum* of what your application needs."
+It is ideal to reserve resources conservatively (especially for workloads that are often idle), and leverage resource limits and burst when active.

+Also consider other workloads you may need to run in the tools namespace when accounting for requests/limits allocation to be within the allotted maximums.

 ## Tools Namespaces Resource Quota Recommendations

 Every product in a cluster is provided a GUID and a namespace for each environment (i.e., dev, test, prod).
 These products also have a **tools** namespace defined as `<guid>-tools`, where tooling such as Jenkins are deployed in.